-I realised early on that I loved practical work but was hampered by having no role models, and no opportunities for training, being a woman, so I started out in childcare – how typical!
-Nevertheless, I have been very lucky in my life to have been given amazing opportunities that I have been able to say yes to, and I’ve ended up running my own company, remaining principled about my work, and really enjoying what I do.
+Barbara realised early on that she loved practical work but was hampered by having no role models, and no opportunities for training, being a woman.
+So, she started out in childcare – how typical!
+Nevertheless, Barbara has been very lucky to have been given amazing opportunities that she has been able to say yes to, and ended up running her own company, remaining principled about her work, and really enjoying what she does.

-I trained as a carpenter and joiner a long time ago, and specialised in roofing because I loved it the most (challenging, a bit dangerous, lovely views), starting Amazon Nails, a women’s roofing company, in 1989.
-Then I discovered strawbale building in 1994 and knew I had found my true path.
-Everything I tried to do: learn, gain experience, make contacts, was easy and I was encouraged to share my passion even though I was laughed at a lot in the early days.
-I truly believe I had found a way for ordinary people to get involved in building again, through simple techniques and affordable methods.
+Barbara trained as a carpenter and joiner a long time ago, and specialised in roofing because she loved it the most (challenging, a bit dangerous, lovely views) and started Amazon Nails, a women’s roofing company, in 1989.
+Barbara then discovered strawbale building in 1994 and knew she had found her true path.
+Everything she tried to do: learn, gain experience, make contacts, was easy and she was encouraged to share her passion even though she was laughed at a lot in the early days.
+Barbara truly believes she had found a way for ordinary people to get involved in building again, through simple techniques and affordable methods.

-By 2007 it seemed time for a different type of structure, and the business became a social enterprise called amazonails ltd. In this manifestation we achieved a lot, and working with much the same design team as I am now we designed affordable strawbale council houses, the largest loadbearing straw building in the UK and designed, built and trained on many other projects.
-I’ve lost count of how many strawbale buildings I’ve worked on, but it has to be over 300 by now.
+By 2007 it seemed time for a different type of structure, and the business became a social enterprise called amazonails ltd. In this manifestation they achieved a lot, and working with much the same design team as she is now Barbara designed affordable strawbale council houses, the largest loadbearing straw building in the UK and designed, built and trained on many other projects.
+Barbara has lost count of how many strawbale buildings she has worked on, but it has to be over 300 by now.

-Amazonails closed in July 2011, and this has given me the opportunity to get back to my roots, and to do more practical work, both roofing and teaching, that I have missed in the last few years.
-Teaching is one of the skills I was delighted to find I was good at, since I really enjoy it, and it’s the best way to pass on knowledge and enthusiasm on a building site.
+Amazonails closed in July 2011, and this has given Barbara the opportunity to get back to my roots, and to do more practical work, both roofing and teaching, that she had missed in the few years previous.
+Teaching is one of the skills she was delighted to find she was good at, since she really enjoys it, and it’s the best way to pass on knowledge and enthusiasm on a building site.

-Straw Works gives me the opportunity to continue designing great houses and buildings, work on roofs, teach on real buildings and work part time.
+Barbara then went on to found Straw Works, which originally offered design, training and construction.
+This gave Barbara the opportunity to continue designing great houses and buildings, work on roofs, teach on real buildings and work part time.
 It’s too easy to lose sight of what’s important in life – living and loving, giving and growing.

 What others say about Barbara: